PeterJackNaylor/PeterJackNaylor.github.io/publications/_posts/2022-03-28-AISTATS-KernelKnockoff.md

 As under $\mathcal{H_0}$ we have $|j: W_j \leq -t| \approx |j: W_j \geq t|$

 ## Knockoff in the low sample high dimensional setting
-Two create the knockoff features two paradigms exits, the model-X paradigm and the fixed-X paradigm.
+To create the knockoff features two paradigms exits, the model-X paradigm and the fixed-X paradigm.
 We only explain the latter as the first relies on knowing the distribution X which is impractical in real case scenarios.
 In this paradigm two methods to create the variable exists, the equi-correlated and the SPD method.
 We explain the first as it is the one used in the paper.
 In addition a screening step is necessary when the data does not comply with $n \geq 2p$ and has to be reduced.